A one-year professional development programme

 Email Apprenticeships with the following:

-A cover email including total word count, stage of completion and confirmation of selection fee payment and the following (word doc or docx) attachments:
+A cover email including title, genre, total word count, stage of completion along with the following (word doc or docx) attachments:

 - Synopsis (One page)

 - A one page statement including the following information:

 (i) A personal profile, inc. background & writing experience.
 This may include information about how long you have been working on your novel, stage reached, courses attended, and how you feel you may benefit from the scheme.